MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ### Conduct Peer Code Reviews 👀

 - Review team members’ code solutions for quality, functionality, and adherence to standards. ✔️
 - Execute tests and debugging processes to identify issues and discuss improvements effectively. 🐞

+### Adopt TDD (Test-Driven Development) Practices

+- Begin coding with tests to ensure accuracy and reliability.
+- Collaborate to refine test cases, making sure they cover edge cases and expected behavior.

 ## Individual Goals 🎯